Last Updated on May 12, 2026 by Emma Fajcz | Published: August 26, 2019

 1. Luxembourg Gardens

-This amazing park has everything kids need: a puppet theater, pony rides and the oldest carousel in Paris.
+The amazing Luxembourg Gardens have everything kids need: a puppet theater, pony rides and the oldest carousel in Paris.
 The highlight?
 Steering antique sailboats around the Grand Bassin duck pond with sticks, just like French children used to do in the past.

 2. Parc de la Villette